SEPTEMBER BATCH IS SOLD OUT! Next Pre-Orders: October 5 @ 9PM CET

 - Low noise floor, Decibelics-Style

-You can choose between Black or Red graphics when you place your order.
+You can choose between Black or Red graphics (Original Polished Case) or the Hammered finish case when you place your order.

 Accessories included: The Reverend customized shipping tin, 4 Rubber Feet, Decibelics Guitar Pick, Decibelics Sticker, English Instructions.